 - Handle all correspondence and settlement talks with insurance adjusters.

 All car accident claims are evaluated on a case-by-case basis.
 If you were involved in a serious wreck, you need an attorney who can conduct a comprehensive and reliable investigation.
 In some cases, determining fault is relatively straightforward.
 For example, a drunk driver may have blown past a red light and been cited at the scene of the collision.
-In other cases, fault is far more challenging to prove.
+In other cases, at fault is far more challenging to prove.
 It may be disputed by the other party or their insurance company.

 Call Our Virginia Auto Accident Lawyers for Immediate Help With Your Case

-At The Jackson Law Group, our Virginia car accident attorneys fight tirelessly to get our justice and financial compensation for victims and their family members.
+At The Jackson Law Group, our Virginia car accident attorneys fight tirelessly to get justice and financial compensation for victims and their family members.
 If you have any questions about determining fault after a car crash, we are more than ready to help.
-Contact our law firm today at (276) 777-7609 for a free, no obligation review of your case.
+Contact our law firm today at (276) 777-7609 for a free, no-obligation review of your case.
 With offices in Hillsville and Wytheville, we represent motor vehicle accident victims throughout the region, including in Galax, Woodlawn, Pulaski, Fancy Gap, Dublin, Radford, Fort Chiswell, and Austinville.